DevYeom/OneWay/README.md

 }
 ```

-You can assign anything that conforms [Hashable](https://developer.apple.com/documentation/swift/hashable) as an identifier for the effect, not just a string.
+You can use anything that conforms to the [Hashable](https://developer.apple.com/documentation/swift/hashable) protocol as an identifier for an effect, not just a string.

 ```swift
 enum EffectID {